 For someone who loves TV as much as yours truly, the ATX Television Festival is a dream come true.
 Not just because it brings so many famous faces to town (and reunites some of my most favorite casts ever), but because it’s a festival that’s truly accessible.
+If you love TV, check out Hulu costs.
 While time doesn’t always allow, when it does, panelists are more than happy to snap pics, sign autographs and simply just chat with fans.
 There’s very little pretension, no VIP status, because everybody is somebody at the ATX Fest.

 Full disclosure, I hadn’t been back to the festival since it all began.
 I was there for seasons 1 and 2, but haven’t been able to work it into my schedule until this year.
 Not because I didn’t want to attend, but rather, I was too busy making TV in cities on both the West Coast and the East to get back to the ATX each June.
 Now that I’ve returned to Austin to write full time, it was a no brainer to attend the fest after a five year absence.